Ariakit

 boolean | undefined = true

-Whether the component should behave as a composite widget.
-This prop should be set to false when combining different composite widgets where only one should behave as such.
+Determines if the component should act as a composite widget.
+This prop needs to be set to false when merging various composite widgets where only one should function in that manner.

 disabled